jaimedeclutters/jaimedeclutters.github.io/_posts/minimalism/2016-12-15-my-minimalist-dream-coming-true.md

 When I wasn’t looking, a man who I thought wouldn’t give me a second glance, never looked away.
 While the rest of the world kept moving past me, he stood still and wanted to get to know me.
 I didn’t know I was looking at my soulmate when I met this man, but here he was - tall and handsome, sweet and thoughtful.
 And as he opened his car door for me, on our way to our first date, I realized he was the real thing.

 Two years later, we were engaged and I was immersed into the insane world of the bridal industry.
-This world tells us we deserve to have the perfect day.
+This world tells us we deserve to have the perfect day with all the stuff.

 My favorite movie wedding scene is from Three Men and a Little Lady.
 Peter finally declares his love for Sylvia.They exchange simple vows, kiss, and walk out of the church happy and in love.
 It wasn’t about the dress, the ring, the flowers, or the party afterward.
 It was just about love; choosing each other and walking into your new future together.
 That’s all I wanted, all I needed to have a perfect day But once again, the world confused me.

-We had the big ceremony and party.
-It was a beautiful and a wonderful day, but I would have been just as happy to say I do in a simple fashion.
+We had a big beautiful ceremony and party.
+It was a wonderful day, but I would have been just as happy to say I do in a simple fashion.
 And most likely, had I rejected the world’s desire for more, our wedding would have been just a beautiful and less stressful.

 ## Enter Exhaustion